-MicroEJ SDK provides tools based on Eclipse to develop software applications for MicroEJ-ready devices.
-MicroEJ SDK allows application developers to write MicroEJ Applications and run them on a virtual (simulated) or real device.
+MICROEJ SDK is an integrated environment to create software applications for MicroEJ-ready devices.
+The SDK provides tools to write applications and run them on a virtual (simulated) or real device.
+The capability to execute an application in a simulated environment allows to quickly test changes done in the application code and hence provide a short development feedback loop.

-The purpose of MicroEJ SDK is to develop for targeted MCU/MPU computers (IoT, wearable, etc.) and it is therefore a cross-development tool.
-Unlike standard low-level cross-development tools, MicroEJ SDK offers unique services like hardware simulation and local deployment to the target hardware.
+Since the purpose of the SDK is to develop for targeted MCU/MPU computers (IoT, wearable, etc.), it is a cross-development tool.
+But unlike standard low-level cross-development tools, the SDK offers unique services like hardware simulation and local deployment to the target hardware.